matthewepler/ggdb-heroku/README.md

 # TO DO

 * links:
+    -make cases for season+episode && season+episode+is
     - go to that season, episode
     - scroll to that ref, open it

+* add contributor names to refNotes.
+* add name arg to creator script

 * dataViz charts default open
 * dataviz